Canon 1000D vs 1200D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Canon EOS 1200D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 1000D and the 1200D have been discontinued, but can regularly be found used on eBay.
+Both the 1000D and the 1200D have been discontinued, but can regularly be found used on ebay.
 The 1000D was replaced by the Canon 1100D, while the 1200D was followed by the Canon 1300D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1000D and 1200D can be found, respectively, in the Canon 1000D Manual (free pdf) or the online Canon 1200D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1000D and the Canon 1200D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.